31 Things You Should Do Right Now to Avoid High Blood Pressure

 Say yes to yogurt

 Yogurt has been shown to have many important health benefits, and now research adds lower blood pressure to the mix.
 Women who consumed five or more servings of yogurt a week had a 20 percent lower risk of developing high blood pressure than women who hardly ever ate yogurt, according to research presented at the American Heart Association’s Epidemiology/Lifestyle 2016 Scientific Sessions.
+Here are some other things that are affecting your blood pressure reading.

 Strike a pose